onecastell/Interactive-Text-Distortion/README.markdown

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on your system.
+These instructions will get you a copy of the project up and running on your local machine See deployment for notes on how to deploy the project on your system and run it in a web browser.

 ### Installation